Skip to main content

 Undergraduate Summer Research Bursaries

-Our Summer Research Bursaries support excellent undergraduate students from Durham University to take part in boundary-breaking interdisciplinary research during the summer vacation.
+Our Summer Research Bursaries are for motivated undergraduate students from Durham University, and allow them to take part in boundary-breaking interdisciplinary research.

 Summer Research Bursaries